sockperson/DragaliaSaveEditor/README.txt

 2. Run the program by double clicking it.
 If program is blocked by an antivirus, see step 2b.
 3. Follow instructions listed in the program.
 New save data file will be outputted to this directory

 2b.
+On Windows, right click exe --> Properties --> check the 'Unblock' box --> OK 2c.
 Open up command line / terminal
-2c.
-Navigate to this directory with 'cd [folder path]' command 2d.
+2d.
+Navigate to this directory with 'cd [folder path]' command 2e.
 Type 'DragaliaSaveEditor.exe', press enter.

 [.jar]
 1. Put savedata.txt into the same folder that the jarfile is in